sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 it is very very weak.
 Under those circumstances your best bet for increasing power is to increase the sample size.
 In general, the more observations that you have available, the more likely it is that you can discriminate between two hypotheses.
-If I ran my ESP experiment with 10 participants and 7 of them correctly guessed the colour of the hidden card you would not be terribly impressed.
+If I ran my ESP experiment with ten participants and seven of them correctly guessed the colour of the hidden card you would not be terribly impressed.
 But if I ran it with 10,000 participants, and 7,000 of them got the answer right, you would be much more likely to think I had discovered something.
 In other words, power increases with the sample size.
-Thit is illustrated in :numref:`fig-powerN`, which shows the power of the test for a true parameter of *θ* = 0.70 for all sample sizes *N* from 1 to 100, where I am assuming that the null hypothesis predicts that *θ*\ :sub:`0` = 0.5.
+This is illustrated in :numref:`fig-powerN`, which shows the power of the test for a true parameter of *θ* = 0.70 for all sample sizes *N* from 1 to 100, where I am assuming that the null hypothesis predicts that *θ*\ :sub:`0` = 0.5.